qrave1/qrave1/README.md

 ### Hello there 👋
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Go Weather Bot
-- 🌱 I’m currently learning Go, Python
+- 🌱 I’m currently learning Go, Docker and other infrastructure things